Renewed Calls For Patriotism Over Politics When Drawing District Lines

 Racine divided

-One of Wanggaard's neighbors in a leafy, suburban part of Racine, Wis., is Kelly Gallaher, a Democrat.
+One of Wanggaard's neighbors in a leafy, suburban part of Racine is Kelly Gallaher, a Democrat.
 Gallaher is energetic and active in local political activism.
 She used to live in Wanggaard's district, but she was drawn out of it and packed into a new Democratic district.

 The way the line separating these districts was drawn bothers her.